 How Bad is White Chocolate For You?

-You can tell just by looking at the nutrition facts of the bar what percentage of the bar is sugar— just divide the grams of sugar per serving by the total number of grams in a serving— and after that, enjoy in moderation.
+You can tell just by looking at the nutrition facts of the bar what percent cocoa butter and what percent sugar are inside— just divide the grams of sugar per serving by the total number of grams in a serving— and after that, enjoy in moderation.

 Where to Find "Real" White Chocolate